Reasons to invest in mental health in the workplace

 Therapy with a licenced Mental Health practitioner

-Average ROI 3:1
+Average Return on Investment 3:1

 Proactive mental health support